How To Build An Effective Skincare Routine With AMVital Products

 Step 1: Double Cleanse

-First, use an oil-based cleanser or micellar water to dissolve sunscreen and makeup.
+Use an oil-based cleanser or micellar water to dissolve sunscreen and makeup first.
 Then follow with your regular cleanser.
-This ensures truly clean skin for treatments.
 Learn the difference between cleansers.

 Step 2: Exfoliant (2-3x Per Week)

-Chemical exfoliants (AHAs, BHAs) remove dead skin cells, improving texture and product absorption.
-Don't exfoliate daily—2-3 times per week is sufficient.
-Skip this step on nights you use retinol.
+Chemical exfoliants remove dead skin cells, improving texture.
+Don't exfoliate daily — 2-3 times per week is enough.

 Step 3: Treatment Serum